-No good person wants to believe that they are a bad salesperson.
+No good person wants to believe that they are a terrible salesman.
 Sure, you have to be a bad salesperson before you can become a good one, but you’re incredibly unlikely to be the Hitler of B2B sales if you have at least an average moral intelligence (MQ).
 In my book, a good measure of a salesperson’s MQ is whether they think selling is something you do to someone or for someone.
 But here’s a confession: the story of how I became a really bad salesman and (eventually) a better one.

 The Center Cannot Hold